[UPDATED] Tourists Heading to Europe May Encounter Protests

-A group called Southern Europe Network Against Touristification (SET Network) is organizing protests against overtourism across Europe this summer, with some protestors planning to wield water pistols in symbolic attacks on tourists.
+A group called Southern Europe Network Against Touristification (SET Network) is organizing protests against overtourism across Europe, with some protestors planning to wield water pistols in symbolic attacks on tourists at popular tourist attractions and disrupt airports and tour buses.

 June 15 is the target date for protests in Italy, Portugal, and Spain, including destinations like Venice, Lisbon, Palermo, Barcelona and the Canary Islands.
 Protest plans were finalized in a recent meeting of activists in Barcelona, which has become a hotbed of pushback against mass tourism.